OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 | Result | Result of the consistency check. | Consistency |
 | ID | Unique ID of the event (UUID) | Consistency |

+**Result**
-**Result:** The actual result of the consistency check.
+The actual result of the consistency check.
 Each system that performs a consistency check has different results, which in turn must be described in more detail in its specification.

 ### Record Group